thillRobot/mcu/sd/data_logger/README.md

-# GSET - Data Acquisition Rocket
+# Data Logger
+  Write sensor data to a csv file on an SD card
-  Summer 2021 - Tennessee Technological University
+  Tristan Hill - Tennessee Technological University- 2021
-  Tristan Hill

-## Overview - What is this project all about?
+## Overview
+  This program get sensor data and writes it to a .csv file on an SD card.

 ## Hardware Information